MicrosoftDocs/bot-docs/articles/debug-bots-cortana-skill-invoke.md

 If you have already deployed your bot, make sure the **Messaging endpoint** is correctly set.

 If you are running the bot locally, you can get an endpoint to use for testing by running tunneling software, such as [ngrok](https://ngrok.com).
-First install ngrok, and then from a console window type:
+To use ngrok to get an endpoint, from a console window type:
 ```
 ngrok http 3978
 ```